Janatha Garage

+The film follows Anand (N. T. Rama Rao Jr.), an environmental activist who comes to Hyderabad to attend a seminar, where an unexpected encounter with Sathyam (Mohanlal), a mechanic who runs a criminal organisation called "Janatha Garage" for the oppressed, changes his purpose in life.

-Janatha Garage was released worldwide on 2 September 2016.
-The film registered the highest opening for a Telugu film in 2016 and is the second highest Telugu opening of all time, behind Baahubali: The Beginning.
-Janatha Garage was the highest-grossing Telugu film of the year.
-The film won two awards at the 64th National Film Awards—Special Jury Award for Mohanlal and Best Choreography for Raju Sundaram.
-It also won seven Nandi Awards—Best Popular Feature Film, Best Actor (Jr. NTR), Best Supporting Actor (Mohanlal), Best Story Writer (Koratala Siva), Best Choreographer (Sundaram), Best Art Director (A. S. Prakash), and Best Lyricist (Ramajogayya Sastry).
+Janatha Garage was released worldwide on 1 September 2016 and received positive reviews from the critics.
+The film registered the highest opening day collection for a Telugu film with over ₹41 crore in 2016 becoming the second-highest Telugu opening of all-time behind Baahubali: The Beginning, at the time.
+It was the highest-grossing Telugu film of 2016.

+It won two awards at the 64th National Film Awards—Special Jury Award for Mohanlal and Best Choreography for Raju Sundaram.
+It also won seven Nandi Awards—Best Popular Feature Film, Best Actor (N.T.
+Rama Rao Jr.), Best Supporting Actor (Mohanlal), Best Story Writer (Koratala Siva), Best Choreographer (Sundaram), Best Art Director (A. S. Prakash) and Best Lyricist (Ramajogayya Sastry).
+It also won the state Gaddar Award for Third Best Feature Film.

 Plot

-Sathyam is a small workshop owner in a village.
-Upon his brother Shiva's encouragement, he opens a workshop, under the name of Janatha Garage, in Hyderabad.
-One day, a poor man who is a friend of Sathyam loses his college-going daughter in a road accident.
-Sathyam and his allies learn that she was assaulted and killed by some goons.
-They ask Shiva's friend DSP Chandrashekar's help, but is helpless as there is no proper evidence against them given that they have an influential background.
-Janatha Garage becomes a self-appointed group of citizens led by Sathyam who undertake law enforcement by killing the goons and making it look like an accident.
-Chandrasekhar becomes aware and warns them against taking the law into their hands as he is worried about the consequences.
+Sathyam, a kind hearted man who is a mechanic, lives happily with his family in Visakhapatnam.
+Upon his brother Shiva's encouragement, Sathyam opens a large auto repair shop named "Janatha Garage" in Hyderabad.
+One day, a poor man, and a friend of Sathyam, loses his college-going daughter in a road accident.
+Sathyam and his allies learn that she was sexually assaulted and killed by some goons.
+They ask Shiva's friend, ASP Chandrashekar, to help, but he is helpless as there is no proper evidence against the goons, who have an influential background.
+Sathyam takes justice into his own hands by killing the goons and making it look like an accident.
+Chandrashekar becomes aware and warns them against their actions, as he is worried about the consequences.